COMP0016-T32/blog/_posts/2023-03-19-term-2-week-8-to-week-9.markdown

 categories: update
 ---

+In these two weeks, we implemented and continued to improve the configuration wizard.
+We started to wrap up the dance mat and test it with a range of games.
+We were honoured to have the chance to showcase our product at GOSH.

 # Improved MFC

 We continued to improve the MFC graphical user interface over the two weeks.
 To resolve the difficulties of passing the values of variables between dialog windows, we created a GlobalStatus class, which was a singleton class that was referred to in every dialog window class.
 This singleton class made the development of MFC much easier and more efficient.